NOTE: Distributing iOS apps in-house requires an Apple Enterprise Developer license.

 Enterprise App Distribution Android

-There are three ways which allow you to distribute Android app without Google Play.
-The first two methods are kind of easier than the third method, or than any methods for distributing iOS.
+There are three ways which allow you to distribute the Android app without Google Play.
+The first two methods are kind of easier than the third method, or than any methods for iOS enterprise app distribution.

 Method 1: Allow Installation of Apps from Unknown Sources